david-mclain/MiniWatson/README.md

 Docs in position 10: 2
 *------------------------------------------------------------------------*
 ### Usage
 Before you can Query you will need to download all of the indexed documents, which can be done by running `./getIndexedDocs`, which will download all of the indexed documents, and place them where they should be in the directory.
-To run the query engine you will need to use a bash shell and have maven installed and run `./runQueries {optional_index_type} {optional_scoring_method}`
+To run the query engine you will need to use a bash shell and have maven installed and run `./runQueries {optional_index_type} {optional_scoring_method}`.
 If no parameters are passed in, the program will default to custom index type with bm25 scoring